Free Settler or Felon

 Convicts and passengers of the Hillsborough identified in the Hunter Valley region

 The Hillsborough departed Portsmouth in December 1798.
 The greatest mortality rate amongst the convicts as had ever been seen occurred on the voyage of the Hillsborough.
-Later an enquiry to investigate the circumstances and correspondence to the Transport Office revealed that prisoners were already ill before the Hillsborough even weighed anchor.
+Later an enquiry to investigate the circumstances and correspondence to the Transport Office revealed that prisoners were already ill before the ship even weighed anchor.

 Gaol Fever in the Hulks